xumzheng/microsoft-graph-docs/api-reference/beta/resources/plannerroster.md

 ---
-title: "plannerRoster resource type"
+title: plannerRoster resource type
-description: "The **plannerRoster** resource represents a collection of users who are collaborating on a plannerPlan."
+description: The **plannerRoster** resource represents a collection of users who are collaborating on a plannerPlan.
-author: "tarkansevilmis"
+author: tarkansevilmis
 ms.localizationpriority: medium
-ms.prod: "planner"
+ms.prod: planner
 doc_type: resourcePageType
 ---